dreamcatcher-tech/network/Inbox/2025-09-11 1431 every face should run in a tmux session.md

 ? should there be a views list face ? or a bash face that is available for every agent ?

+so the tmux script would get tested for its error handling and reporting, and that it started the ttyd server on the default view.